Our Firm’s direct environmental impact is mainly due to the operation of our offices and business travel.

 Whilst we appreciate that carbon credits do not provide a complete solution, they contribute to mitigate our overall environmental impact.

 While we regard travel as a necessary part of our business for investment and client service purposes, we encourage our employees to constantly evaluate their travel arrangements and, where possible, develop efficient travel itineraries and/or use alternative forms of communication such as video and teleconference technologies.
 We continue to work with technology specialists to enhance the quality of our distance meeting systems.

-Our offices in London and New York are both centrally located and well served by public transport facilities.
+Our offices in London and San Francisco are both centrally located and well served by public transport facilities.
 Where staff are unable to use public transport, we use taxi services that provide hybrid or electric vehicles.

 Diversity is one of our core values, and in the broadest sense, helps drive our success.
 A welcoming work environment, where individuals can bring the totality of their experience and perspectives, is an invaluable contributor to greater economic success.

 We aim to create a productive, safe and healthy work environment.
 Our offices include open-plan office space, meeting rooms, quiet rooms, and communal eat-in-kitchens with a wide range of complimentary healthy-eating options provided.
 Our London office has cycle-racks and shower facilities as well.